- What is Business Aviation?

 The Access Committee focuses on NBAA Member access to the National Airspace System (NAS), to the national system of U.S. airports and to political processes at the local level that affect business aviation.

-- To advocate for business aviation’s access to airports and airspace
+- Advocate to FAA and Airport Authorities for business aviation’s access to airports and airspace

 - To educate NBAA Members on the equipage and training necessary to optimize the use of business aircraft in the NAS